gangefors/docker-airdcpp-webclient/README.md

 - `UDP_PORT`

-  Published TCP port for incoming connections.
+  Published UDP port for incoming connections.
 Defaults to 21248.
 If this is changed you have to change it in the application settings as well.

 - `TLS_PORT`